-the perfect form of $\eta\gamma$ éoμ α t with the present tense meaning.
+the perfect form of $\dot{\eta}\gamma\dot{\epsilon}$ oμαι with the present tense meaning.
 This, "classical use,"734 fits with the situation where "Paul would put on (or attempt to put on...) a higher style than he would naturally use."735 Of this use of the perfect (in contrast to Phil 3:7), Moulton remarks that it is "one of the literary touches characteristic of the speech before Agrippa."736

-Although the speech does not consistently sustain such elevated language throughout737 (and not that it should738), there are many other indications that Luke's intent was for Paul to speak in a manner suitable for the situation.739 Both Bock and Long make reference to the length of the sentences in the speech, which would have been a common feature of speeches in that situation.740 The following are further examples of ornamentation or embellishment in the speech, which in Quintilian's words lend "additional brilliance."741 In 26:4, Paul uses the classical form ἴσασι rather than the more common oἴðασιν form, thus
+Although the speech does not consistently sustain such elevated language throughout fall (and not that it should fall), there are many other indications that Luke's intent was for Paul to speak in a manner suitable for the situation.
+Both Bock and Long make reference to the length of the sentences in the speech, which would have been a common feature of speeches in that situation.
+The following are further examples of ornamentation or embellishment in the speech, which in Quintilian's words lend additional brilliance.
+The latest Luke's intent was for Paul to speak in a manner suitable for the situation.
+The speech, which would have been a common of the speeches in that situation.
+The following are further examples of ornamentation or embellishment in the speech, which in Quintilian's words lend additional brilliance.